YaelHassid/devops-flask/README.md

 - Update your Flask application to use the new S3 bucket name and image file name.

 ### 2. Auto Scaling Group
+- Create an IAM role with these permissions: <br />
+  1. AmazonEC2FullAccess
+  2. AmazonS3ReadOnlyAccess
+  3. CloudWatchLogsFullAccess
 - Create a launch template with this user data:<br />
   """#!/bin/bash
   sudo yum update -y